25-06 vs. 30-06: Is the 30-06 Overrated?

-The 25-06 is an old wildcat cartridge turned mainstream, while the 30-06 has been a staple for many years.
-Neither round is as popular as they once were, but they both still have an important role to play for many shooting enthusiasts.
+The 25-06 is an old wildcat cartridge turned mainstream.
+The 30-06 was been widely used since its adoption by the U.S. Armed forces.
+Neither round is as popular as it once was, although both still play an important role for many shooting enthusiasts.

 25-06 vs 30-06

-The 30-06 has been a go-to rifle for deer hunters for many generations.
-However, its reign has slowly been coming to an end with the continued emergence of quarter-bores.
+The 30-06 has been a go-to rifle cartridge for deer hunters for many generations.
+However, its reign has slowly been coming to an end with the continued emergence of quarter-bores (i.e. cartridges with bullet diameters equaling approximately 1/4”) such as the 25-06.

-I'm approaching this article from the average shooting enthusiast's point of view, so you'll see that some sections might not be as relevant for you as others based on your hunting and shooting preferences, so you might come to a different conclusion than I do, and that's okay.
+I'm approaching this article from the average shooting enthusiast's point of view.
+Some sections might not be as relevant to you as others based on your hunting and shooting preferences, so you might come to a different conclusion than I do.
+And that's okay!
+Everyone is entitled to their own opinion, even if it isn’t my own.

 Cartridge Specs

-The cartridges are incredibly similar because the 25-06 case is the 30-06 cartridge is necked down to accept .257 in diameter bullets.
-You can see from the chart that nearly everything else is identical or eerily similar.
+These cartridges are very similar.
+The 25-06 case is the 30-06 case, except it is necked down to seat .257” diameter bullets.
+You can see from the chart that nearly everything else is identical or very close to it.

-As you can see, the 25 06 and 30 06 case dimensions are very similar, but how does that translate from numbers on a screen to the real world?
+As you can see, case dimensions for the 25-06 and 30-06 are very similar.
+But how does that translate to real world performance?

 Recoil: 25 06 vs 30 06

-Though recoil doesn't matter as much for hunters as it does for target shooters, it still should be a consideration because sometimes a quick follow-up shot is needed while hunting, and less recoil makes this much more accessible.
+Though recoil doesn't matter as much for hunters as it does for target shooters, it still should be a consideration.
+Sometimes a quick follow-up shot is needed while hunting, and less recoil makes it much easier to squeeze one off.

 Light recoil is also great for new or inexperienced shooters.
-They tend to flinch less with a round that has little recoil because they're less scared of the gun hurting them.
+They tend to flinch less when they're less afraid of the gun pounding them, which translates to improved accuracy.

 How much more, though?

 This doesn't sound like much difference, but it is noticeable.
-However, the 30-06 isn't known as a heavy recoil round compared to the 300 Win Mag.
+Even so, the 30-06 isn't known to have very heavy recoil – at least not compared to the 300 Win Mag.

 The 25-06 Remington wins this section.